kercl/Univie-Course-Catalogue-Exporter/README.md

 -------------

 Since the Firefox addon has not been reviewed by Mozilla you will see a warning, if you want to add it to Firefox.

+Even though the code for Google Calendar API calls is implemented in both, the chrome and the firefox extension, it can currently only be used in the Firefox extension.
+This has the simple reason, that in Chrome the app uses something called an application ID, which is generated randomly by the browser if you load the unpacked extension.
+As long as it's not uploaded to the Web Store this ID is not unique and the comparison with the key, assigned to the API key fails.
+Please be patient a little longer, until I can upload it to the Web Store.

 Adaptions to other browsers are left as an exercise for the reader.

 TODO